 For more information about using OER in your teaching, please visit the Open Pedagogy webpage on the U of S Teaching and Learning website.
-There is also a list of open textbooks currently being used at the U of S and the university’s Open Access Library Guide which includes a page about OER.
+There is also a list of open textbooks currently being used at the U of S and the university’s Open Access Research Guide which includes a page about OER.

 Fair dealing is an exception in the Copyright Act, which permits the reproduction of a portion of a work (or sometimes a complete work) that is protected by copyright for the purpose of private study, research, criticism, review, newspaper reporting, education, parody or satire.